LehouxKevin/SlideMe/README.md

 ## ----------------------- setting -----------------------

-you dont need any installation for this app, use chrome for better performance
+You dont need any installation for this app, use chrome for better performance

 ## ----------------------- functionality -----------------------